-- Develop strategies and tools that integrate and deliver on profitability, environmental performance and social resilience.
-With a little creativity these become mutually reinforcing goals, as they must do to be effective - Discard the very distracting idea, perpetuated by various surveys and statistical tables, that only some landholder activities/expenditures affect natural resource management outcomes, negatively or positively. - Promote and enable transformational innovation, understanding the need for creative and skilled agricultural management and for informed capital investment; and that innovation arises not only from research and development but also from unstructured insight. - Put more emphasis on increasing price through better meeting changing customer needs, including those related to environmental, animal welfare and related ethical considerations. - Broaden the focus from improving soil health to improving farm ecology, particularly through improving photosynthesis and biodiversity. - Enable diversity in the corporate and operational structures in agriculture. - Move some of the support for improved environmental performance from high-transaction-cost, shortterm projects into programs that deliver and verify continuous whole-of-farm improvement and that are likely to lead to increased competitiveness in food and fibre markets.
+- Discard the very distracting idea, perputated by various surveys and statistical tables, that only some landholder activities/expenditures affect natural resource management outcomes, negatively or positively. - Promote and enable transformational innovation, understanding the need for creative and skilled agricultural management and for informed capital investment; and that innovation arises not only from research and development but also from unstructured insight. - Put more emphasis on increasing price through better meeting changing customer needs, including those related to environmental, animal welfare and related ethical considerations. - Broaden the focus from improving soil health to improving farm ecology, particularly through improving photosynthesis and biodiversity. - Enable diversity in the corporate and operational structures in agriculture. - Move some of the support for improved environmental performance from high-transaction-cost, short-term projects into programs that deliver and verify continuous whole-of-farm improvement and that are likely to lead to increased competitiveness in food and fibre markets.